|

 growth and made the case severe.
 An attempt to obtain a second

-opinion in time was hampered, because the visited orthodontist was
+opinion in time failed, because the visited orthodontist was one

-one of that kind who make all patients first wait until all milk
+of those who make all patients first wait until all milk teeth are

-teeth are gone.
-This strategy aggravates all cases more or less,
+gone.
+This strategy aggravates all cases more or less, which

-which increases the profit of the orthodontist as well as the pain
+increases the profit for the orthodontist as well as the pain and

-and damage that the late treatment does to the patients.
-The
+damage that the late treatment does to the patients.
+The patient

-patient here was menaced by a common package of orthodontic
+here was menaced by a common package of orthodontic extortion:

-extortion: mutilating extractions, or headgear, or expensive, but
+mutilating extractions, or headgear, or expensive, but hampering

-hampering large fixed installations (pendulum, distal jet) - and
+large fixed installations (pendulum, distal jet) - and each of

 rarer specialists of gentle treatment offered mainly Crozat